 3. Infrastructure Deployments

 SiteSpect lets you retain control of your traffic, plus gives you the ability to more quickly manage or make changes to traffic flow.
-You might want to move traffic between different parts of your infrastructure, test deployment of new classes of servers or software (and measure the results), or test updates to load balancing before deploying.
+You might want to move traffic between different parts of your infrastructure, A/B test deployment of new classes of servers or software (and measure the results), or A/B test updates to load balancing before deploying.
 That agility gives you power over your traffic management and performance.

 4. Application Feature Flag Activation

-When you deploy new features with SiteSpect, you can test them on small subsets of traffic and collect precise metrics before serving them to all traffic.
+When you deploy new features with SiteSpect, you can A/B test them on small subsets of traffic and collect precise metrics before serving them to all traffic.
 With new releases you have the power to enable application features based on a targeted user profile, or progressively rollout features while monitoring business and performance KPIs.

 Don’t let your colleagues in marketing or product management choose an optimization tool that interferes with your IT efforts.
 For more information on SiteSpect and how it works with you, check out our new ebook, The IT Manager’s Guide to SiteSpect Cloud.

 To learn more about SiteSpect, visit our website.

 Eric J. Hansen is the Founder and CTO of SiteSpect.
 He previously served as founder and CEO of the web development agency World Machine and has over 20 years experience in software development and project management.
 He is based in Boston.